Build a Homelab server using an old laptop

 Built-in Battery as UPS

-Since the laptop comes with its own battery, when power is lost, the laptop’s built-in battery can be used as a simple UPS.
+Since the laptop itself has a built-in battery, when the power is cut off, the laptop’s internal battery can be used as a simple UPS.

-Note: I believe the greatest value of a UPS is to ensure the system shuts down properly after an abnormal power loss, preventing data loss and hardware damage due to power failure.
+Note: I believe the greatest value of a UPS is to ensure that the system shuts down normally after an unexpected power failure, preventing data loss and hardware damage.

 1